SSWConsulting/SSW.Rules.Content/rules/search-employee-skills/rule.md

 ![Figure: People’s skills are often stored in Dynamics 365 CRM or Salesforce](extending-ad-4.png)

-You can use Powershell and SharePoint PNP libraries to read and write from and to the UserProfile service:
+You can use PowerShell and SharePoint PNP libraries to programmatically interact with the SharePoint UserProfile service.
+This process allows you to sync skills across systems with a custom solution:

 ![Figure: Powershell - Reading skills from UserProfile](extending-ad-5.png)